-Under tThe Investment Architecture, contemplates that, on an annual average basis, (a) approximately \$100 million of a certain portion of State Funds, as determined by OST, in its discretion, will be held in Collection and Disbursement Accounts and used to cover anticipated near-term transactions meet the State's anticipated near-term operating requirements.
+Under the Investment Architecture, a certain portion of State Funds, as determined by OST, in its discretion, will be held in Collection and Disbursement Accounts and used to cover anticipated near-term transactions.
 Amounts exceeding the State's projected near-term cash needs ("Excess Cash") shall be invested and held in Liquidity or Reserve Accounts in accordance with the Guidelines and this Investment Architecture.

-Unless the Board by majority vote determines otherwise, (a) the Liquidity Accounts should have a target balance of approximately twenty-five percent (25%) of Excess Cash, as determined by investment account balances reported at month end, and (b) Reserve Accounts shall hold all other Excess Cash, (b) approximately \$400 million of State Funds not needed for near term operating requirements will be held in Liquidity Accounts and used to meet anticipated funding needs of the State and (c) approximately \$1.2 billion of State Funds will be held in Reserve Accounts and made available if an as needed to satisfy the State's unanticipated funding needs.
-A discretionary buffer of five percent (5%) shall per permitted.
+Unless the Board by majority vote determines otherwise, (a) the Liquidity Accounts should have a target balance of approximately twenty five percent (25%) of Excess Cash, as determined by investment account balances reported at month end, and (b) Reserve Accounts shall hold all other Excess Cash.
 If the aggregate balance of the Liquidity Accounts exceeds thirty percent (30%) of Excess Cash at the end of any month and is projected to continue to exceed such percentage for all or a significant portion of the following month, OST shall consult with the Chair of the Subcommittee, who shall have authority to direct OST to rebalance, or not.
-1

 II.
-Allocation Among Management of Liquidity Accounts and Managers
+Management of Liquidity Accounts and Managers

 There shall be two (2) Liquidity Accounts, each with its own Liquidity Manager.
-State Funds in the Liquidity Accounts will be allocated to two (2) Liquidity Managers.
-Each Liquidity Manager may receive allocations and manage State Funds totaling up to approximately \$200 million on an annual average basis.
-The Liquidity Accounts will be managed in accordance with relevant sections 4 and 6 of the Guidelines.
+The Liquidity Accounts will be managed in accordance with relevant sections of the Guidelines.

-OST may in its discretion draw on State FundsExcess Cash in one Liquidity Account or both Liquidity Accounts to meet anticipated funding needs within a given fiscal year.
+OST may in its discretion draw on Excess Cash in one Liquidity Account or both Liquidity Accounts to meet anticipated funding needs within a given fiscal year.
 Discretionary draws normally will be made on a pro rata basis.
 One or both of the Liquidity Accounts may be completely liquidated during certain periods of the fiscal year.